(Pocket-lint) - The ports on the side of your laptop are important. They decide what you can do on your device and how quickly you can do it.

-USB-C is the USB connector that everyone's talking about.
-It's replacing Micro-USB connectors used by most Android phones and will eventually even replace USB Type-A, which is the standard USB connector everyone thinks of when they hear "USB".
+USB Type-C - or USB-C for short - is a physical USB connector.
+It's replaced Micro-USB connectors previously used by most Android phones and will eventually even replace USB Type-A, which is the standard larger scale USB connector that everyone probably thinks of when they hear "USB".

 That means you can use a single cable with a USB Type-C connector to quickly transfer data to your device while you charge it.